Open

 In July 2021, Switzerland’s major players in scientific research—the ETH Domain, the Swiss Academies of Arts and Sciences, the SNSF and swissuniversities—jointly introduced the National ORD Strategy.
 This collaboration continues through the ORD Strategy Council, a new governance entity uniting the senior office holders of these institutions in an unprecedented setup.

-Their mission is to support the development of a strategic, coordinated, and consolidated ecosystem of ORD infrastructures and services, and to function as a catalyst, fostering a common vision for the future of ORD in Switzerland.
+Their mission is to support the development of a strategic, coordinated, and consolidated ecosystem of ORD infrastructure and services, and to function as a catalyst, fostering a common vision for the future of ORD in Switzerland.

 guiding principles